B. S. Chandrasekhar

 Bhagwat Subramanya Chandrasekhar (informally Chandra; born 17 May 1945) is an Indian former cricketer who played as a leg spinner.
 Considered among the top echelon of leg spinners, Chandrasekhar along with E.A.S.
 Prasanna, Bishen Singh Bedi and Srinivasaraghavan Venkataraghavan constituted the Indian spin quartet that dominated spin bowling during the 1960s and 1970s.
 At a very young age, polio left his right arm withered.
 Chandrasekhar played 58 Test matches, capturing 242 wickets at an average of 29.74 in a career that spanned sixteen years.
 He is one of only two test cricketers in history with more wickets than total runs scored, the other being Chris Martin.

-He was awarded the Padmashri in 1972.

-Chandrasekhar was named as a Wisden Cricketer of the Year in 1972; in 2002 he won Wisden's award for "Best bowling performance of the century" for India, for his six wickets for 38 runs against England at the Oval in 1971.
+Chandrasekhar was awarded the Padmashri in 1972.
+He was named as a Wisden Cricketer of the Year in 1972; in 2002 he won Wisdens award for "Best bowling performance of the century" for India, for his six wickets for 38 runs against England at the Oval in 1971.
+He received the C. K. Nayudu Lifetime Achievement Award in 2004, the highest honour bestowed by BCCI on a former player.